• Skip to primary navigation

 Prepare the Vegetables & Chicken

-1. Cut up vegetables and pineapple.
-Cut one white or yellow onion, 1 ½ bell peppers of any color (or mixed), and one cup of pineapple (canned, fresh, or frozen) into chunks.
-Onions and bell peppers can also be sliced and cut into strips, if you prefer.
-Shape doesn’t make a difference as long as the pieces are about the same size for even cooking, so have fun with it!
+Step 1: Cut up vegetables and pineapple.
+Cut one white or yellow onion, 1½ bell peppers of any color (or mixed), and 1 cup of pineapple (canned, fresh, or frozen) into chunks.
+Onions and bell peppers can also be sliced and cut into strips if you prefer.

-2. Mince the garlic.
-Crush or chop one tablespoon of garlic (about 3 cloves) into tiny pieces and set aside.
+Step 2: Mince the garlic.
+Crush or chop one tablespoon of garlic (about 3 cloves or 8 grams) into tiny pieces and set aside.

-4. Set up your dredging station.
-In a small bowl, thoroughly whisk two eggs.
-In another small bowl, dump in ¼ cup of all purpose flour.
+Step 4: Set up your dredging station.
+In a small bowl, thoroughly whisk 2 eggs (100 grams).
+In another small bowl, add ¼ cup (31 grams) of all-purpose flour.

 Cook the Sweet and Sour Chicken